OutSystems/cloud-connector/README.md

 ![Private gateways in ODC Portal](images/activate-private-gateway-pl.png "Private gateways in ODC Portal")

+> :bulb: Please note: As of version 2.0.0, there are two different Address URLs: one for newer versions of Cloud Connector, and one for versions before version v2.0.0.
+Take care to use the correct Address, and if updating to a newer version of Cloud Connector from a version prior to 2.0.0, please change your URL.

 > :information_source: Make sure to copy the Token and save it in a safe location.
 For security reasons, you won't be able to access it again after you close or refresh the page.

 Use the **Token** and **Address** to form the `outsystemscc` command to run.
 For example: